saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutremovepromocode">CheckoutRemovePromoCode</a></td>
 <td>

-Remove a gift card or a voucher from a Checkout.
+Remove a gift card or a voucher from a checkout.

 </td>
 </tr>